-Taxi and Private Hire: National Register of Refusals and Revocations
+Taxi and Private Hire: National Register of Refusals, Revocations and Suspensions

 You should read this page alongside our general privacy page for taxi and private hire licensing.

-The LGA has commissioned the National Anti-Fraud Network (NAFN) to develop and host the Register.
-NAFN is a shared service, hosted by Tameside Metropolitan Council, which supports public authorities to tackle fraud and share intelligence safely and securely.
+The LGA originally commissioned the National Anti-Fraud Network (NAFN) to develop and host the NR3, which licensing authorities used on a voluntary basis.
+NAFN is a is a shared service, which supports public authorities to tackle fraud and share intelligence safely and securely.

-The data fields below will relate specifically to individuals who have had taxi and private hire driver licences refused or revoked by TfL:
+The data fields below will relate specifically to individuals who have had taxi and private hire driver licences refused, revoked or suspended by TfL:

 Legal basis for sharing your personal information

-Before joining the NR3 register, TfL completed a Data Protection Impact Assessment (DPIA) to ensure our participation properly considered all the privacy and data protection issues.
-This DPIA is published below.
+Before joining the NR3 in 2021, TfL completed a Data Protection Impact Assessment (DPIA) to ensure our participation properly considered all the privacy and data protection issues.
+We have completed an updated DPIA to reflect the new requirements in place from April 2023.
+Both DPIAs are published below.

 Keeping your personal data secure